 SECONDARY AREAS.
 In some programs, studies that add to the student's fundamental knowledge and develop a research point of view must be pursued in at least one related subject.
 This may be a separate branch of the field in which the major work is done.

 SURVEY OF EARNED DOCTORATES.
 The Survey of Earned Doctorates form must be completed by all candidates for the doctoral degree.
-This form is provided by the Graduate Studies Office
+This form is provided by the Office of Graduate Studies.

 DOCTOR OF EDUCATION